 Influential Factors

-Several factors can influence your betta fish’s behavior.
-Water temperature, tank size, and water quality are some of the most important.
-A sudden change in their environment, like a new tank mate or a change in decor, can also affect how they act.
-Stress from poor water conditions or overcrowding can lead to unusual behaviors like hiding or aggression.
+- Several factors can influence your betta fish’s behavior. tank size and water quality are some of the most important.
+A sudden change in their environment, Stress from poor water conditions, or overcrowding can lead to unusual behaviors like hiding or aggression.

 Captivity Behavior Analysis